To ask the right questions of a prospective SEO company, you first need a baseline understanding of online advertising.

 - Do you guarantee number-one rankings?
 (If yes, RUN!)

-For the full list and explanations of each question, head on over to Shandrow’s article on Entrepreneur.com!
-One caveat: The last question in Shandrow’s list has to do with content ownership.
+Important caveat: The last question in Shandrow’s list has to do with content ownership.
 She states that the business owner/client should be given full ownership of any web content the SEO company creates on their behalf.
 This is certainly true when that content is on the website owned by the client.
-However, if the content is created from scratch on a totally separate site, as is the case with Prospect Genius’s LeadTrax™ sites, then this rule does not apply.
-(If retaining ownership of content is a top priority for you, our “Bring Your Own Site” program and ghost writing products are a great fit.)
-Armed with this list of incisive questions, your hunt for the perfect SEO company should see great success.
-Good luck!
+However, if the content is created from scratch on a completely separate site owned and hosted by the SEO company, then this rule does not apply.
+So, make sure you’re clear on who owns the website URL and content.